parajshah/calculator_GUI/README.md

 # calculator_GUI
-This is a desktop application GUI of a calculator made using Libraries - tkinter in python.
+This is a desktop application GUI of a calculator made using tkinter in python.